okmechak/Hot-Air-Balloon/README.md

 Why Sunday?
 Becouse Ballon demmands good weather conditions for flight, temperature, wind, hummidity etc.. in same way as we demand a good weather to sunday walk ;)

+Some main model parameters are contained in:
+- info.txt
+- main-parameters.txt
+- Money-And-Tools.txt

+But let write down two most imporatnt of them:
+- __Lift mass - 180 kg__
+- __Volume - 650 m^3__

+As you can see it is pretty big balloon!

 ### Geometry
 ![Geometry of Sunday](Type-A14-Sunday/12-20-2010-8-21-52-PM.bmp)